OctopusDeploy/docs/docs/infrastructure/deployment-targets/health-checks.md

 ---
 title: Health Check
 position: 95
-decription: Octopus periodically runs health checks on deployment targets and workers to ensure they are available.
+description: Octopus periodically runs health checks on deployment targets and workers to ensure they are available.
 ---
 !include <health-check>